mariajosematar/mariajosematar/readme.md

 # Hello, welcome to my profile!👋

 ## About Me
-I am María a dedicated engineering student specializing in artificial intelligence with a strong passion for software development.
-Currently working as a software engineer, I possess extensive hands-on experience of three years in this dynamic field.
-I actively seek to collaborate with fellow developers to foster growth and contribute to cutting-edge projects.

-I thrive in collaborative environments and possess exceptional adaptability, enabling me to excel in both remote and hybrid work settings.
-Proficient in agile Scrum methodologies, I leverage effective teamwork and streamlined project management practices to drive successful outcomes.

-One of the aspects of my work that brings me immense satisfaction is tackling intricate real-time programming challenges.
-I find great joy in overcoming these obstacles and delivering high-quality solutions that surpass expectations.
-I am enthusiastic about leveraging my diverse skill set and expertise to make substantial contributions to new and exciting ventures.

 ## 🥅 Goals for 2023
 As I look ahead to 2023, I have set ambitious goals for my professional growth, including: